 Welcome back to the Stats Lab.

 Below is my entire cheat sheet I use for Advisors each week.
-Lines courtesy of the Barstool Sportsbook at the time of Advisors taping (Wednesday morning).
+Lines courtesy of the Barstool Sportsbook at the time of Advisors taping (we taped on Monday this week so they could be a bit off but that's what we go by for records purposes).
 I'll also be keeping track of my record each week.
-I got off hot but have been cold for awhile now.
-Need to bounce back with a winning week.

 Last Week: 3-2